Sophistication in any area of life is no guarantee of happiness or success. But it usually helps:

 - Intellectual sophistication doesn’t guarantee academic success, a steady income, or a satisfying career.
 But it sure helps.
 Knowing how to study well, for example, makes it a lot easier to get through school with good grades.

 - Social sophistication doesn’t guarantee a happy marriage, genuine friendships, or healthy working relationships.
-But is sure helps.
+But it sure helps.
 Being able to pick up on subtle social cues, for example, makes it a lot easier to be compassionate and helpful to the people in your life.

 In this article, I’d like to make the case that psychological sophistication follows a similar pattern—that people who work to become more psychologically sophisticated improve their odds for both wellbeing and success.

-Understanding how your mind works in a more nuanced fashion makes it lot easier to manage difficult moods and emotions in a healthy, balanced way.
+Understanding how your mind works in a more nuanced fashion makes it a lot easier to manage difficult moods and emotions in a healthy, balanced way.
 And if you can do that, success and happiness often are not far behind.

 1. They think about their thinking

 Psychologically sophisticated people are curious about their own minds and how they work.
 They routinely think about their thoughts and thinking patterns.